gfoury/UX305FA-DSDT-Patch/README.md

 ## About hotpatches

+If you're not interested in the details of DSDT patching, skip ahead to the "Intro" section.

 If you've used other guides, you're probably familiar with the process of `DSDT.dsl` patching, using a tool like MaciASL..
 This guide doesn't do that.
 Instead, it uses a different approach for ACPI patches: RehabMan's "hotpatch" style.
 The special `clover.plist` works together with small SSDT files to accomplish the same purpose as text-based DSDT/SSDT patching.

 This set of hotpatches should work across BIOS revisions of the UX305FA.
 (It looks like it may work on the Broadwell-based 303LA and LB as well.)